-Vision Outcome Risk Assessment To facilitate informed decision-making in alignment with the City's commitment to Financial Responsibility, as outlined in the City's Strategic Plan.
-To obtain a comprehensive overview of the City's revenue streams and their associated risks.
-Administration will endeavour to create risk mitigation strategies to safeguard revenue streams.
-Criteria Materiality: Relative to 1% of the City's total tax revenues Reliability: The dependability of the revenue stream Duration: The time span of the revenue stream Control: The power to influence the revenue stream
+Vision Outcome Risk Assessment Criteria To obtain a To facilitate informed comprehensive overview • Materiality: Relative to decision-making in of the City's revenue 1% of the City's total tax alignment with the streams and their City's commitment to associated risks.
+Reliability: The Financial Responsibility, Administration will dependability of the as outlined in the City's endeavour to create risk revenue stream Strategic Plan. mitigation strategies to Duration: The time span safeguard revenue of the revenue stream Control: The power to streams. influence the revenue